-Couples who are in agreement on the division of assets, child custody and support are eligible for an uncontested divorce.
-These couples range from those who are on the same page in terms of being in agreement about separation and division of property (mutual) to those who have sought the assistance of a mediator or lawyer (negotiated).
+Couples who are in agreement on the division of assets, child custody, and support are eligible for an uncontested divorce online.
+This can include couples already in agreement about separation and division of property (a mutually agreeable version) or those who have sought the assistance of a mediator or lawyer (negotiated).

-Yes!
-Note that Many states do set a time period for when the divorce is official after papers are filed, but if both parties agree on the aforementioned details (assets, kids, etc.) the process can be straightforward.
-It is easiest when couples don’t share property or children who will have to go through a divorce, but again, it can be done.
+Note that many states set a time period for when the divorce is official after papers are filed.
+Still, if both parties agree on the aforementioned details (assets, kids, etc.), the process can be straightforward.
+It is easiest when couples don’t share property or children, but it can be done.

-Filing for divorce yourself will mean that you have to complete forms yourself and negotiate with your spouse yourself, but many couples find it worth it.
+Filing for divorce yourself will mean that you have to negotiate with your spouse yourself, but many couples find it worth it.
 As for the court forms, you won’t have to look for them on your own or figure out how to fill them out.

-Even if a divorce is uncontested, the parties are required to file a complaint or petition to begin the divorce process.
-In addition (and if applicable) there are many other types of filings depending on the state where the divorce papers are filed.
-From a high level, the types of forms often involved in an uncontested divorce are for:
+Even if a divorce is uncontested, the parties must file a complaint or petition to begin the divorce process.
+In addition, other documents may be required depending on the state where the case is filed.
+Uncontested divorce often involves forms for:

-And many more, depending on the state or county.
+And more, depending on the state or county.

-Because of the sheer number of forms and the implications of what the forms set forth as legal rights, many people going through an uncontested divorce today choose to seek the help of online divorce preparation services like CompleteCase.com.
+Because of the sheer number of forms and the implications of what they set forth as legal rights, many people going through an uncontested divorce today choose to seek the help of online divorce preparation services like CompleteCase.com.

 The cost of starting the case online is usually much more affordable than off-line.
 Compare the following difference in prices.
-A regular uncontested divorce can cost as little as the filing fee (which is a few hundred dollars in most states) to the tens of thousands, depending on lawyer/mediator fees.
+A regular uncontested divorce can cost as little as the filing fee (which is a few hundred dollars in most states) to tens of thousands, depending on lawyer/mediator fees.
 In many states, couples who can prove themselves indigent can have filing fees waived and get a divorce completely for free.

-Many people seeking uncontested divorces are now choosing to go the online divorce route.
-They are able to leverage the experience of the online divorce provider and the ease and accuracy of filling out forms online.
+Many people seeking a more inexpensive route are now choosing to file for uncontested divorce online.
+They can leverage the experience of the online divorce provider and the ease and accuracy of filling out forms online.
 CompleteCase.com, for example, only costs $299 and provides unparalleled customer support.